Christian nationalism on the rise in some GOP campaigns

 Conservative Christian themes are also playing a role in local elections, including in blue states, although many proponents say they view it not as nationalism but as supporting their religious freedom and values.

-Pastor Tim Thompson of 412 Church in Murrieta, California, who hosts a YouTube channel with more 9,600 subscribers and envisions a conservative future for the state, recently started a political action committee aiming to “take back our school boards” and give parents authority over curriculum.
+Pastor Tim Thompson of 412 Church in Murrieta, Calif., who hosts a YouTube channel with more than 9,600 subscribers and envisions a conservative future for the state, recently started a political action committee aiming to “take back our school boards” and give parents authority over curriculum.

 “We don’t want teachers or any other adults talking to our kids about sex,” Thompson said.
 “We don’t want teachers categorizing our kids into oppressed or oppressor.
 These are not political issues.
 They are moral and biblical issues.”